EduardoXDuardo/vbank/README.md

     cd vbank
     ```

-2.  **Configure the Database:**
+2.  **Configure Environment Variables:**
-    -   Ensure you have a running instance of PostgreSQL.
-    -   Create a new database named `vbank`.
-    -   In the `src/main/resources/` directory, rename `application.properties.example` to `application.properties`.
+    -   In the root of the project, rename the file `.env.example` to `.env`.
-    -   Open the new `application.properties` and enter your local PostgreSQL username and password.
+    -   (Opcional) Open the `.env` file and change the default database password if you wish.

 3.  **Run the Application:**
+    -   Ensure Docker Desktop is running.
+    -   Execute the following command from the project root:
     ```bash
     mvn spring-boot:run
     ```

+The `spring-boot-docker-compose` dependency will automatically:
+1. Read the `compose.yaml` file.
+2. Start the **PostgreSQL** and **RabbitMQ** containers.
+3. Configure the Spring application to connect to them seamlessly.

 The API will be available at `http://localhost:8080`.
-The database tables will be created and populated with sample data automatically on the first run.

 ---